-In 1991, the portuguese government created a new office for managing the construction of the planned new crossing of the Tagus River at Lisbon called GATTEL.
-The office identified three potential corridors for the new road bridge: eastern (Sacavém-Montijo), central (Chelas-Barreiro) and western (Algés-Trafaria).See more...
+In 1991, the Government of Portugal created a new department for managing the construction of the new crossing of the Tagus River at Lisbon called GATTEL.
+The office identified three potential corridors for the new road bridge: eastern (Sacavém-Montijo), central (Chelas-Barreiro), and western (Algés-Trafaria).

 The non-governmental organization Grupo de Estudos de Ordenamento de Território e Ambiente (GEOTA) sent an open letter to the prime minister to request more detailed information on this project, in which it defended the central corridor as the best option.
 The Ministries of Planning, the Environment, Industry, Employment, Defense and Justice; representatives of GATTEL; the municipalities of Almada, Barreiro, Seixal, and Moita, environmental NGOs and experts on transport, territory, and environmental management all supported GEOTA's position.

 Even so, on April 25, the eastern corridor (Sacavém-Montijo) was adopted as the definitive option.
 In October, a decree made the bridge's location official, and the call for tenders and the concession rules were published.
 The Lusoponte consortium won the bidding process.
 The government allocated resources of the Community Cohesion Fund to the construction of the bridge, which then implied an Environmental Impact Assessment (EIA).
 In June, the final EIA report was delivered to GATTEL, which concluded that the negative consequences of this project would be speculation in the affected areas and the acculturation and identity loss of the people living on the south bank of the Tagus River, among others.
 The new bridge was to pass through a Special Protection Area (SPA) for birds.
 Even so, the EIA report classified the project as viable.